 Business Confidence in Norway averaged 2.89 points from 1988 until 2022, reaching an all time high of 20.10 points in the fourth quarter of 2006 and a record low of -22.90 points in the fourth quarter of 2008.
 This page provides - Norway Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway Industry Confidence - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Business Confidence in Norway is expected to be 9.50 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in Norway to stand at 9.10 in 12 months time.
-In the long-term, the Norway Industry Confidence is projected to trend around 5.10 Index Points in 2020, according to our econometric models.
+Business Confidence in Norway is expected to be 7.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Industry Confidence is projected to trend around 2.00 points in 2023, according to our econometric models.